 Step 1) With a Dunster House shed, we suggest laying a plastic waterproof membrane (not supplied) over the roof, which is then to be secured down with a staple gun.

 Step 2) Next, move onto adding the actual superfelt for the roof.
 You want to start off by rolling it out onto the ground and cutting it into long strips which are to be horizontally placed across the roof.
 If two separate felt pieces are required to connect, we suggest overlapping by 200mm.
 Allow the felt to overhang off the roof by approximately 30mm, and start nailing down at around 200mm centres.

 Step 3) Continue to lay down the felt, and nail down with even spaces as you go through depending on the width of the felt and roof.
 Overlap the adjoining layers by 200mm, and seal those joints with felt adhesive.
 Once laid, nail the edges down.

 Step 4) When the felt has reached the ridge, fold over a length of felt to cover both sides of the upper layers by 200mm or more, seal the joints and nail together.
 Nail the felt on each side of the ridge.

 When purchasing a Dunster House shed, all felting instructions are supplied within the installation manual.
 The instructions above, apply to standard apex roof shed.

-How long does shed roof felt last?
+How long does the shed roof felt last?

-The felt we supply with all our sheds is superfelt, which is a highly durable form of felt that is likely to have a life expectancy for up to 5 years.
+The felt we supply with all our sheds is superfelt, which is a highly durable form of felt that is likely to have a life expectancy of up to 5 years.
 This may differ for other types of felt, but the life expectancy is usually a minimum of up to 5 years.
 It can last longer, depending on how well it is maintained.